 Quality control of finished products.
-Product quality control that cannot be neglected
+Product quality control, which cannot be neglected

-In a broad sense, quality control is the sum of all measures to ensure a stable level of product quality.
-In a narrow sense, this term means a comparison of the actual value of a product with a given value, in which it is established to what extent the products meet the requirements established for them.
+In a broad sense, quality control is the sum of all measures to ensure a stable level of quality of manufactured products.
+In a narrow sense, this term means a comparison of the actual value of a product with a given value, in which it is established to what extent the products satisfy the requirements established for them.

-In accordance with the ISO 9000: 2000 standard, which defines all such standards, quality is a set of certain characteristics and properties of a product or service to satisfy the identified needs.
-This definition turns quality into a value-neutral list of product characteristics (see Figure 1).
+In accordance with the ISO 9000:2000 standard, which defines all such standards, quality is a set of certain characteristics and properties of a product or service to satisfy specified needs.
+This definition turns quality into a value-neutral list of product characteristics (see Diagram 1).
 It is important that the selected characteristics are measurable and controllable.
-These can include physical quantities (weight, temperature, density), as well as characteristics related to trade (price, number of pieces per lot, size of packaging), or to customers (for example, positive consideration of wishes).
-The characteristics can be very different, the two main subgroups are qualitative (for example, design) and quantitative (stroke height), each of which can be determined either precisely (for example, the piston stroke of the press is exactly 150 mm), or have a certain interval (the stroke of the press piston set in the range from 20 to 100 mm).
+These may include physical quantities (weight, temperature, density), as well as characteristics relevant to trade (price, quantity per lot, package size) or to customers (for example, positive consideration of wishes).
+Characteristics can be very different, two main subgroups are qualitative (for example, design) and quantitative (stroke height), each of which can be determined either precisely (for example, the press piston stroke is exactly 150 mm) or have a certain interval (the press piston stroke installed in the range from 20 to 100 mm).
 In addition, there may be tolerances (150 mm plus minus 0.1 mm).

 Diagram 1.
-An example of the concept of quality for a connecting hose.
+Example of a quality concept for a connecting hose.

 Quality parameter